Year of entry 2024

 You’ll have access to our two, on-campus trading rooms, and the world’s top financial databases, such as Bloomberg, WRDS, CSMAR, Orbis, Refinitiv Eikon, and Datastream.

-Guest lectures from high-profile, industry speakers or regulatory bodies, share current trends and valuable real -world insight.
-Recent speakers have included the Chief Risk Officer from the Royal Bank of Canada, and the Deputy Governor of the Bank of England.
+High-profile speakers, from industry and regulatory bodies, share current trends and valuable real-world insight in guest lectures.
+Recent speakers have included a non-executive board member at UBS, and the Deputy Governor of the Bank of England.

 This course is accredited by the Chartered Banker Institute (CBI).
 All students receive membership whilst studying and are eligible for Chartered Banker status upon graduation.